ChrisAndrade2020/PIT-Rats-Extension/README.md

 # PIT-Rats-Extension
+* Compilation of other graphs unused in the final project presentation.
-Extension of PIT-DSC project to add widget for data-blog website
+* Extension of PIT-DSC project to add widget for data blog website added in October 2022.

 ## Notes on the PIT-DSC-RATS
 [A separate account](https://github.com/PIT-DSC-RATS) created by ChrisAndrade2020 for the following 2 reasons: